 When we mix an acidic solution with an alkaline or basic solution, it always results in the formation of salt and the release of water as a by-product.
 This reaction is known as neutralization.
 Neutralization reaction tends to lower the strength of the acid and the base; therefore, the strength of the resultant solution is neither acidic nor basic but is neutral.
-A number of our daily life activities such as brushing our teeth, washing our hair with shampoo and hair conditioner, gardening, etc. make use of the neutralization reaction.
+A number of our daily life activities such as brushing our teeth, washing our hair with shampoo and hair conditioner, gardening, etc., make use of the neutralization reaction.

 Examples of Neutralization

 A person suffering from acidity is generally suggested to take antacids.
 This is because the antacids contain bases such as aluminium hydroxide (Al(OH)3), magnesium hydroxide (Mg(OH)2), etc. The mixture of acid produced in the body and the externally added base tend to cause a neutralisation reaction that soothes the discomfort and temporarily cures the disease.
-Sometimes milk of magnesia is also recommended during ingestion and other stomach related problems.
+Sometimes milk of magnesia is also recommended during indigestion and other stomach related problems.

-2. Curing Wasp Sting
+2. Treating Wasp Sting

 Bee stings and ant bites cause irritation, inflammation, and pain around the infected area due to the release of formic acid.
 To reduce the pain and discomfort during such a situation, bases such as baking powder, baking soda, etc. are applied to the infected area.
-The bases tend to neutralize the formic acid released by the sting of bees, or ants and helps reduce inflammation and pain.
+The bases tend to neutralize the formic acid released by the sting of bees or ants and helps reduce inflammation and pain.
 Similarly, in the case of a wasp sting, vinegar is applied to the infected area.
 This is because the chemical released by a wasp during the sting is alkaline in nature that gets neutralized efficiently with the help of an acetic solution such as vinegar.

 3. Soil Treatment

 Neutralization plays a major role in farming.
 For the cultivation of healthy crops, the nature of the soil should be neutral, i.e., it should neither be too acidic nor too basic.
-However, the excessive use of chemicals, pesticides, and fertilizers cause the soil to turn acidic or basic in nature.
+However, the excessive use of chemicals, pesticides, and fertilizers cause the soil turn acidic or basic in nature.
 Hence, before sowing the new batch of crops, the soil is required to be properly examined.
-If the soil turns out to be acidic in nature, then bases such as quick lime (calcium oxide), slaked lime (calcium hydroxide), etc. can be used to neutralize it.
+If the soil turns out to be acidic in nature, then bases such as quick lime (calcium oxide), slaked lime (calcium hydroxide), etc., can be used to neutralize it.
 Similarly, if the soil is basic in nature, then organic matter such as composts are used to release acids and restore the neutral strength of the soil.

 4. Industrial Waste Treatment